dzh-a-v/dzh-a-v/README.md

 ## Hi there 👋

-There are not really many projects of mine on GitHub, but I hope there will be more of them soon! :)

 - 🔭 I'm a student of **Peter the Great St. Petersburg Polytechnic University**.
 - 👨‍💻 **Computer Science** and **AI** are my future job...
 - ✨ I want to start my career in 2026 and have the opportunity to travel in a few years!